The Ulam-Hammersley problem for multiset permutations: Introduction

 where $\mathrm{TW}$ is the Tracy-Widom distribution.
-For $\mathcal{L}_{<}(S_{k;n})$ with fixed $k$ we are quite confident that the particle system approach and more precisely the analysis of \emph{second class particles} (see \cite{CatorGroeneboom2,CiechGeorgiou}) could be adapted and would yield that the fluctuations are also of order $n^{1/6}$.
-For general $(k_n)$ the intuition given by the comparison with the Hammersley process would suggest that the fluctuations of $\mathcal{L}_{<}(S_{k_n;n})$ might be of order $(k_n n)^{1/6}$ as long as $(k_n)$ does not grow too fast.
-Yet we have no evidence for this.
+The intuition given by the comparison with the Hammersley process would suggest that the fluctuations of $\mathcal{L}_{<}(S_{k_n;n})$, $\mathcal{L}_{\leq}(S_{k_n;n})$ might be of order $(k_n n)^{1/6}$ as long as $(k_n)$ does not grow too fast.
+A natural question to explore for furthering this work would involve understanding for which $(k_n)$ the model preserves KPZ scaling exponents.
+The non-asymptotic estimates of Section \ref{Sec:Hammersley} could serve as a first step in this direction.